 - The guitar head, also known as the head stock.

 - The guitar body.

-An acoustic guitar and solid body electric guitar differs a considerable amount and is worth exploring.
+An acoustic and solid body electric guitar differ a considerable amount and are worth exploring.

 Acoustic Guitar Body

 The acoustic body is where many things happen.

 Firstly, it isn’t a solid piece of wood.
 The acoustic body is assembled with different pieces to form the body.
 The top, sides and back are assembled together with glue in special jigs.